temporalio/documentation/docs/typescript/how-to-develop-a-workflow-definition-in-typescript.md

 - The function name is known as the Workflow Type.
 - The function implementation code (body) is known as the Workflow Definition.

-Each Workflow Definition is bundled with any third party dependencies, and registered by Workflow Type in a Worker.
-A Workflow function becomes a Workflow Execution (instance) only when started from a Workflow Client using its Workflow Type.
+Workflow Functions are bundled with their dependencies and registered by name in a Worker.
+A Workflow Function becomes a [Workflow Execution](/docs/concepts/what-is-a-workflow-execution) when it's started from a Workflow Client.

 Workflow Functions are _just functions_, which can store state, and orchestrate Activity Functions.
 The following code snippet uses `proxyActivities` to schedule a `greet` Activity in the system to say hello.